How to save for a house deposit

 How to choose a mortgage

-When it comes to choosing a mortgage, there are many options available, and what's best for you will depend on your individual circumstances.
+When it comes to choosing a mortgage, there are many types of mortgage options available, and what's best for you will depend on your individual circumstances.

-You might choose a fixed-rate mortgage, where the interest rate is set for a certain period, or a variable rate mortgage, where the interest rate can change.
+You might choose a fixed rate mortgage, where the interest rate is set for a certain period, or a variable rate mortgage, where the interest rate can change.
+Compare fixed and variable rate mortgages to see what suits your circumstances.

-Consider using a mortgage advisor to help you find the best rate for your circumstances.
+Consider using a mortgage advisor to help you find the best rate for you.
 Many are paid by the lender, not by you, so they are effectively free.

 Ending your tenancy agreement